Student-centered learning vs. teacher-centered learning: An overview

 Flipped classrooms and instruction

 According to a guide on flipped classrooms published by Harvard University, a flipped classroom—which involves students learning the assigned material before class time rather than in class—saves time for higher-order thinking and in-class problem-solving.
-As a result, proponents say it encourages the kind of active learning that’s so often prized in student-centered approaches.
+As a result, proponents say it encourages the kind of active learning that’s so often prized in student-centered classrooms.

 Where teacher-centered learning might factor in

-For example, this might take the form of traditional classroom lessons where the information presented is selected by the teacher themselves.
+For example, this might take the form of traditional classroom lessons where the information presented is selected by the teacher.
 It could also involve how a lesson is delivered, such as more formal lessons where the teacher plays a heavy role, informal lessons that rely more on student interaction, or even multimedia approaches.

 Several skillfully deployed tactics that might be considered more “teacher-centered” can prove to be strong complements to student-centered approaches toward learning.
 Some of these benefits of teacher-centered instruction include: